 Our Background in the Traumatic Brain Injury Field

-Attorneys Robert Karns and Sarah Karns Burman are two of the most highly respected traumatic brain injury (TBI) attorneys in New England.
+Attorney Robert Karns is one of the most highly respected traumatic brain injury (TBI) attorneys in New England.
 Karns Law Group has been recognized repeatedly for its work on behalf of clients in Rhode Island, Massachusetts, and across the United States.

 When you choose our firm, you can rest assured of our ability to present a compelling case in support of your right to compensation for current and future medical care, loss of income, pain and suffering, and other considerations relevant to your case.
 We have secured positive results in a broad range of these cases, and we will pursue every available option in an effort to do the same for you.